11 Tips for Finding a Vintage Engagement Ring You'll Cherish

 How do you go about finding one of these unique rings?
 To help you on your search for the perfect vintage engagement ring, we tapped Doyle for her expert advice.
 Whether you're looking for a ring from a specific era, want something that symbolizes your love of history, or simply love the romance of tying your legacy to someone else's, this guide will help you find your own heirloom.

 Ahead, Doyle breaks down everything you need to consider when shopping for a vintage ring.
 From what metals and gems to consider to information about resizing and budgeting, the pro maps out the steps you'll need to take to get your hands on a vintage engagement ring that you'll cherish forever.

-Don’t just scan your Pinterest feed for photos of rings.
-Instead, plan a few shopping excursions and try on as many as you can—whether or not they are vintage—and begin narrowing in on what you prefer.
-What shape flatters you?
-Do your fingers look their best in a skinny or wide band?
+Don't just scan your Pinterest feed for photos of rings.
+Instead, plan a few shopping excursions and try on as many as you can—whether or not they are vintage—and begin to understand what look you prefer.
+What shape flatters your finger?
+Do you like the look of a skinny or wide band?
 What stone size works?
-“You would be surprised what looks good on your finger because everyone’s hands are different and everyone’s style is different,” Doyle explains.
-“Sometimes we have a ring in the case and it’s an amazing ring and people try it on and it’s not right.
-But it can truly come to life on the right person.”
+"You would be surprised what looks good on your finger because everyone's hands are different and everyone's style is different," Doyle explains.
+"Sometimes we have a ring in the case and it's an amazing ring and people try it on and it's not right.
+But it can truly come to life on the right person."

 Understand the Market